alexanderdickson/dotfiles/readme.md

 ###OS X Only

 1. Download iTerm
-2. Install Solarized theme for it: https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized
+2. Install Solarized dark theme for it: https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized

+###Ubuntu Only

+1. Download Terminator
+2. Set Solarized dark theme for it in preferences (it comes with bundled with it, yay!)